milo-trujillo/WordOfMouth/README.md

 WordOfMouth
 ===========

-Worth of Mouth is an anonymous, distributed, encrypted addressbook for use by secret societies and other organizations.
+Worth of Mouth is an anonymous, distributed, encrypted communication system for use by secret societies and other organizations.

 Overview
 --------

 Anyone can contact anyone else in the society if you know their name, but there’s no way to get a list of the people in the society or intercept communications between any other people.
+Furthermore, if any node in the network disconnects then all message passing ceases, making a trivial "kill switch" for any users involved.

+The program is designed to require a minimal understanding of crypto to operate.

 How it works
 ------------